jekyllup/jekyll-theme-massively/_posts/2023-03-15-llm-primer.md

 ## Resources

-### Past DS@UP🚀 Newsletter Editions with discussions of Large Langauge MOdels
+### Past DS@UP🚀 Newsletter Editions with discussions of Large Langauge Models

+[Technical but accessible] Below are editions of our newsletter that many resources on learning more about Language Models.
+They cover not just the technical details, but challenges as well.

 * [#34: Begin, the AI wars Have!!! - Feb 2023](https://tinyletter.com/datascience-up/letters/ds-up-34-begin-the-ai-wars-have){:target="_blank"}
 * [#32: Redux - Oct 2022](https://tinyletter.com/datascience-up/letters/ds-up-32-redux){:target="_blank"}